MrJadaml/react-camera-view-solution/README.md

 ```

 Once you have set the initial state of the app, utilize props to have the relevant data flow down to the components that need it.
+Start by passing the state into the catalog component, and down through all of its subcomponents that need the data.
+This is a great time to start using the React Dev Tools extension.
+You will be able to click through the components in the dev tool and see if props are being passed down properly.
 Once those components have that data, you will be able to use `{this.props.YOUR_DATA}` to populate your subcomponents with the camera data.

 ### Synthetic Event Handlers

 With our initial data in place you can start working on event handlers, of the synthetic kind.
 Think about the events you will want to handle on the page...

-You will need to handle a click event with the "ADD TO CART" button,
+You will need to handle a click event with the "ADD TO CART" button.
-as well as one for the trash icon in the cart that will remove a camera option from cart.
-You will also want to handle a change event for when users types into the search field.
-This event should update the list of cameras, filtering out any that don't have a property value that matches the input text.
+When clicked that button will fire a corisponding handler function on the component.
+That handler function should call initiate a chain of fn calls up the component tree,
+passing along the camera object that is being added to the cart.
+The final function called will be the one defined on the component where you have your state defined.
+That function will be the one that will then add the camera to your cart array.

 Any event handlers in which you update the state, with `this.setState({ STATE_TO_BE_UPDATED })`,
 will be defined in the same component where the `getInitialState` method for the state to be updated is defined.

 Remember, you can give subcomponents access to methods defined in parent components through props,
 much in the same was as you would with state.

+Look at your page...
+What are all the interaction points for the user?
+What event will those points generate? -- which type of event handler is used on the DOM element? i.e. `onChange`
+Which component will an event originate from? -- which component will you define the event handler on?
+On which component is the state defined that this action changes? -- which component will you define the update handler/fn on?
+How will you connect the event handler to the update handler? -- how will the function calls be passed up the chain of components?

 <hr />